openhab/website/blog/2018-12-16-mqtt-arrives-in-the-modern-openhab-2-x-architecture.md

 ## MQTT in openHAB 2.4

 The new MQTT architecture has been realized in an easy extensible, modular way.
-They different bundles are fully test covered to live up to the high coding standards of openHAB.
+The different bundles are fully test covered to live up to the high coding standards of openHAB.

 I will now take you on a journey of exploring all the new features, arriving soon on your openHAB installation.